 Etherpolyurethane is weather and ozone resistant in all climates.
 Discolouration by sunlight is possible, but this will not affect performance.

-Exemplary applications of PUR cables
+Applications of PUR cables

-For control devices, e.g. machine tools, flow and assembly lines, conveyor systems and production lines, machine and plant construction, conveyor technology (e.g. work platforms and transport systems), automotive industry, handling and automation technology, iron, steel and chemical industry, (Eg drills, angle grinders and other electrical tools), industrial paint shops, water treatment plants, steel, automotive, mining ...
+PUR cables are often used for control devices, e.g. machine tools, flow and assembly lines, conveyor systems and production lines, machine and plant construction, conveyor technology (e.g. work platforms and transport systems), automotive industry, handling and automation technology, iron, steel and chemical industry, (Eg drills, angle grinders and other electrical tools), industrial paint shops, water treatment plants, steel, automotive, mining ...